Expensify/App/contributingGuides/REACT_COMPILER.md

 ### New `SharedValue` produces `Mutating a value returned from a function whose return value should not be mutated`

-If you added a modification of `SharedValue`, then most likely you'll encounter this error.
-In this case you can ignore the error, because current `react-native-reanimated` API is not compatible with `react-compiler` rules.
-When [this PR](https://github.com/software-mansion/react-native-reanimated/pull/6312) will be merged we'll rewrite the code to be compatible with `react-compiler` at once, but for now you can ignore this error.
+If you added a modification to `SharedValue`, you'll likely encounter this error.
+You can ignore this error for now because the current `react-native-reanimated` API is not compatible with `react-compiler` rules.
+Once [this PR](https://github.com/software-mansion/react-native-reanimated/pull/6312) is merged, we'll rewrite the code to be compatible with `react-compiler`.
+Until then, you can ignore this error.

 ### `manual memoization could not be preserved`

-In this case most likely you omitted a dependency which you are using inside the hook.
-In this case you create a memoization that is more complex and can not be optimized automatically.
-Try to include missing dependencies.
+This error usually occurs when a dependency used inside a hook is omitted.
+This omission creates a memoization that is too complex to optimize automatically.
+Try including the missing dependencies.

 ## What if my type of error is not listed here?

-This list is in active development.
-If you discovered a new error that is not listed here and found a wau to fix it, then you can update this documentation and create a PR.
+This list is actively maintained.
+If you discover a new error that is not listed and find a way to fix it, please update this documentation and create a PR.